amnn/typed-geomlab-report/report.md

 When type checking a \texttt{let} expression or top-level definition, $e$, after inferring a type for the expression being defined, we take its \textit{closure} by universally quantifying any remaining free type variables (see the algorithm above).
 This process is referred to as \textit{generalisation} and the variables quantified by it are said to be \textit{owned} by $e$.

 A \text{na\"ive} algorithm traverses the entire type being closed over, searching for unbound variables.
-We can prune the traversal, by annotating each type with the \textit{level} of a \texttt{let} expression or definition, where a \texttt{let} expression's level increases with nesting (cf. de Bruijn indices).
+We can prune the traversal by annotating each type with the \textit{level} of a \texttt{let} expression or definition, where a \texttt{let} expression's level increases with nesting (cf. de Bruijn indices).
 Variables are annotated with the level of the expression that owns them, and compound types are annotated with the max level of any variable they mention.
 Then when closing over a type for a definition at level $l$, we only traverse compound types with level $l^\prime$ if $l^\prime\geq l$.

 \subsubsection{Instantiation}